jadecobra/python_tdd_exercises/source/how_to/exception_handling/exception_handling_tests.rst

 * :ref:`KeyError <test_key_error>`
 * :ref:`ZeroDivisionError<test_catching_zero_division_error_in_tests>`

-Would you like to :ref:`test handling Exceptions in programs?<how to handle Exceptions in programs>`
+Would you like to :ref:`test handling Exceptions in programs?<how to handle Exceptions (Errors) in programs>`

 ----

-:ref:`Click Here to see the code from this chapter<how to handle Exceptions: tests and solutions>`
+:ref:`Click Here to see the code from this chapter<how to handle Exceptions (Errors): tests and solutions>`

 ----